Go to main menu Go to search Go to main content Go to footer

 2. To demonstrate the project's and the programme's success and usefulness.

-The progress report is due three months after the end of the reporting period.
+The lead partner submits the progress report to the Joint Secretariat through Portal.
+It is due three months after the end of the reporting period.